 (2) On being served with notice of any such application, the company must immediately give notice to the registrar.

-(3) Within 15 days of the making of the court's order on the application, or such longer period as the court may at any time direct, the company must deliver to
+(3) Within 15 days of the making of the court's order on the application, or such longer period as the court may at

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.